- EX-Singaporean comedian Jocelyn Chia’s MH370 joke draws backlash from Malaysians.

 Singapore’s Minister for Foreign Affairs, Dr Vivian Balakrishnan, said on Twitter that he was “appalled” by Jocelyn Chia’s “horrendous statements”.

-Hey bro, so there’s this YouTube video where EX-Singaporean comedian Jocelyn Chia jokes about the missing MH370 flight and Malaysia, and wah lau eh, it’s causing quite a stir.
+There’s this YouTube video where EX-Singaporean comedian Jocelyn Chia jokes about the missing MH370 flight and Malaysia, and it’s causing quite a stir.

-So like, Chia was performing at Comedy Cellar in Manhattan, New York, and she decided to, like, poke fun at Malaysia’s economy and stuff.
+Chia was performing at Comedy Cellar in Manhattan, New York, and she decided to poke fun at Malaysia’s economy and stuff.

-She made a Malaysian-ish imitation and went on about the MH370 flight that went missing, saying “like, my aeroplanes cannot fly” and “some jokes don’t land.”
+She made a Malaysian imitation and went on about the MH370 flight that went missing, saying “like, my aeroplanes cannot fly” and “some jokes don’t land.”

-Um, yeah, so some Malaysians got triggered and thought it was, like, super distasteful and all.
+So some Malaysians got triggered and thought it was very distasteful.

-Ahh, okay, so Jocelyn Chia was talking about, like, Singapore’s growth and stuff, and how Singapore became a First World country after leaving Malaysia.
+Jocelyn Chia discussed Singapore’s growth and how it became a First World country after separating from Malaysia.

-But then, she started making jokes about Malaysia being a developing country and like, added that, um, MH370 joke, which some peeps thought was harsh and not cool lah.
+However, she then started making jokes about Malaysia being a developing country and even added an MH370 joke, which some people found harsh and inappropriate.

-Some peeps thought she crossed the line with the missing flight joke, but others were like “hmm, comedy is subjective, lah,” you know?
+Some people thought she crossed the line with the missing flight joke, but others felt that comedy is subjective.

-So the controversy is about whether the joke is funny or simply offensive, you get me?
+The controversy centers on whether the joke is funny or simply offensive.

-I mean, okay lah, Jocelyn Chia might have ruffled some feathers and stuff, but hey, at least it got peeps talking and thinking about where to draw the line in comedy, right?
+Jocelyn Chia might have ruffled some feathers, but at least it sparked conversation and got people thinking about where to draw the line in comedy.

-‘Cause, like, sometimes it’s hard to know if you’re pushing it too far with a joke or if it’s just a little funny banter, you know what I mean?
+Sometimes it’s hard to tell if you’re taking a joke too far or if it’s just light-hearted banter, you know what I mean?

 Some practical takeaways for the road

-• When cracking jokes, try to read the room and be sensitive to how peeps might react, especially when it’s about delicate issues.
+- When cracking jokes, try to read the room and be sensitive to how people might react, especially regarding delicate issues.

-• Remember, comedy gold for one may be offensive to another, so maybe have some backup jokes in case your “edgy” material bombs.
+- Remember, comedy gold for one may be offensive to another, so have some backup jokes in case your “edgy” material bombs.

-• When in doubt, keep it light – puns and dad jokes still have a place in our hearts and laughter, lah!
+- When in doubt, keep it light – puns and dad jokes still have a place in our hearts and laughter.

-So there you go, bae, quite the debate happening ’round this whole MH370 joke by Jocelyn Chia.
+So there you go, quite the debate happening ’round this whole MH370 joke by Jocelyn Chia.

 Is it funny?
 Is it offensive?
 Are boundaries meant to be crossed in comedy?